"Let the Windows from the Past open the Doors to the Future!"

 Built for children of mill families.
 One teacher taught a class of kindergarten through eighth grade.

-The West Jersey Line
+The W Jersey Seashore Line

 The cotton mill used trains to bring in their raw materials then export their finished products.
 In 1880 excursion trains began running service from Philadelphia to Atlantic City.